-(f) The following collective bargaining agreements are hereby adopted and approved:

-(15) Declaration of Approval - Local 241, American Federation of State, County and Municipal Employees, AFL-CIO (School Crossing Guards).
+- (f) The following collective bargaining agreements are hereby adopted and approved: - (15) Declaration of Approval Local 241, American Federation of State, County and Municipal Employees, AFL-CIO (School Crossing Guards).

-The County Council of Prince George's County, Maryland, having fully considered the labor agreement concluded between Prince George's County and Council 67, American Federation of State, County and Municipal Employees, AFL-CIO and its affiliated Local 241, on [April 6, 1994, and the amendment thereto dated June 20, 1994] September 21, 1995, hereby approves said agreement [and the amendment thereto] for School Crossing Guards in accordance with the provisions of Section 13A-109 of the Prince George's County Code.
+The County Council of Prince George's County, Maryland, having fully considered the labor agreement concluded between Prince George's County and Council 67, American Federation of State, County and Municipal Employees, AFL-CIO, and its affiliated Local 241, [on September 21, 1995] November 25, 1996, hereby approves said agreement for School Crossing Guards in accordance with the provisions of Section 13A-109 of the Prince George's County Code.

 SECTION 2.
-BE IT FURTHER ENACTED that this Act shall take effect forty-five (45) calendar days after it becomes law and that the agreement shall be retroactively effective to July 1, 1995.
+BE IT FURTHER ENACTED that this Act shall take effect forty-five (45) calendar days after it becomes law and that the agreement shall be retroactively effective to July 1, 1996.

-Adopted this 21st day of November, 1995.
+Adopted this 11th day of March, 1997.